What to expect from our walks

-With 25+ years experience of conducting Jack the Ripper and other walks when you tour with us you can be sure of an interesting and informative walk!
+With 25+ years experience of conducting these tours so when you attend our tours you can be sure of an interesting and informative walk and you will see pictures of the streets where it all happened at that time!

 Just check out our great 5* reviews on Facebook